Need Car Repair Financial Assistance? These Top Resources Can Help

-- Write your fundraiser story in a way that is compelling, and makes an emotional connection with your audience.
+- Write your campaign story in a way that is compelling, and makes an emotional connection with your audience.
 Let potential donors know what you’re going through, and exactly how their donation will help.

 - Consider including a video in your fundraising efforts.
-This helps strengthen your bond with donors, and makes it easy to share your fundraiser on social media.
+This helps strengthen your bond with donors and makes it easy to share your fundraiser on social media.

 - Keep donors in the loop with regular fundraiser updates.
 Let your audience know once you start using funds to repair your car, or if you’ve reached a fundraising milestone that you’re particularly excited about.

 To support her young son’s academic success, Sunday drove him the 900 miles from Seattle to San Francisco for a week-long, prestigious architecture workshop.
-While in the Bay area, their parked car was unfortunately broken into and Sunday had thousands of dollars of personal items stolen, including her son’s architectural model and sketchbook he had worked so hard on.
+While in the Bay area, their parked car was unfortunately broken into.
+Sunday had thousands of dollars of personal items stolen, including her son’s architectural model and sketchbook he had worked so hard on.
 Through her fundraiser, Sunday raised over $5,000—more than five times her original goal—to repair her car and get back home.